Sequel: Spiritual sequel

+Parallel

 A parallel, paraquel, or sidequel is a story that runs at the same point in time as the original story.
 For instance, three different novels by John Morressy—Starbrat (1972), Stardrift (1973; also known as Nail Down the Stars) and Under a Calculating Star (1975)—involve different lead characters, mostly in different places, but overlap at one dramatic event to which each novel provides a different perspective.
-Strict legacy parallels are Kirill Eskov's novel The Last Ringbearer (1999) retelling the events of J. R. R. Tolkien's The Lord of the Rings (1955) from the viewpoint of benevolent Mordorians combatting the malevolent West.
-Likewise, Alice Randall's novel The Wind Done Gone (2001), contemporary to Margaret Mitchell's Gone with the Wind (1936), tells the life story of a mulatto woman born enslaved on the O'Hara plantation and The Lion King 1½ (2004), featuring the origins of characters Timon and Pumbaa occurring simultaneously within the original 1994 film.
-Another example is the MCU films The Incredible Hulk (2008), Iron Man 2 (2010) and Thor (2011), which were all happening at the same time period, and there are characters that overlap between them.